oktadev/okta-blog/_source/_posts/2021-04-23-elasticsearch-go-developers-guide.md

 Elasticsearch supports a number of different types of searches.
 Each search has a query type and a list of key, value pairs of fields to match.
 The result is a list of hits, each given a value indicating how good the match was.
 A match search looks for work matches.
 The search values should always be in lowercase.
 A name match for `uss` would match all spacecraft with the word `uss` in the name in any case including `USS`.
 A prefix search matches any word which starts with the specified string.

 Now, we will add searches to `Elastic.go`.
-First of all, let’s update the `main()` function to add searches to the menu.
+First of all, let's update the `main()` function to add searches to the menu.

 ```go
 func main() {